AleCano1/BellyButton/README.md

 # BellyButton
-Roza, from Microbology laboratory wanted a dashboard with the information of each volunteer that offer theis
+Roza, from Microbology laboratory wanted a dashboard with the information of voulunteer's belly button specifically their bacterias.

 ## Overview of Project
 ### Purpose
-The purpose of this project is to
+The purpose of this project is to analyze the bacterias located onto the volunter's bely button.
+This information will help Roza and the company to know if there are bactererial species that have the ability to synthesize proteins that taste like beef in human body.

+### Description of data

+For this project, there were used a json file than contained the following information for each volunteer:

+* **ID:** A distinct number of the volunteer.
+* **Ethnicity:** The Ecthnicity of the volunteer.
+* **Gender:** The gender of the volunteer.
+* **Age:** The age of the volunteer.
+* **Location:** Where the volunteer come from.
+* **bbtype:** The bbtype of the volunteer.
+* **Wfreq:** the Wfrequency of the volunteer.
+* **otu_ids:** The id of the batecria species.
+* **Sample_values:** the quantity found of the bateria species.
+* **otu_labels:** The name of the bacteria species.

 ## Results